 Business interruption or business income insurance covers a potential loss of income if your company has to shut down for whatever reason.
 For example, a storm hits and your pet spa is flooded.
 You have to shut down and rebuild your business facility.
 Unless you wash the pets in your own sink, you can’t do business, and you’ll lose income in that time that your business is out of commission.

 This generally only applies to those businesses with a physical location, who would have to shut down all operations in the case of a disaster.
 If you have an online side hustle, you likely won’t need business interruption insurance.
 If a disaster hits your computer or equipment, you likely will only have a day or two of lost income until you can get that equipment fixed.
 (Plus, you can always work in the library!)
 In this case, you’d instead need property insurance to cover the actual repairs of your computer.

 Personal and advertising injury helps cover costs associated with libel, slander, privacy invasion, or infringement on patent, copyright, or intellectual property.
 This is in the case that you are sued for those offenses.
 For example, if your business accidentally infringes on a photographer’s copyright, that photographer could sue you.
 This will not cover if another company infringes or slanders against your company.

 For: Businesses with at least one employee

 You’re probably thinking, “That’s a lot of insurance for a side hustle.”
 And you’re not wrong.
 A lot can happen when you own and run your own business.
 There’s a lot of risk.
 Nevertheless, you have to risk it to take the biscuit… but don’t forget to protect your biscuit!
-Insure against lawsuits and damage to prevent your professional and personal assets taking a hit.
+Consider insurance against lawsuits and damage to prevent your professional and personal assets taking a hit.

 But don’t get overwhelmed.
 Talk to an insurance agent to find the best bundled policy that will work for your business based on industry, size, location, annual revenue, and years in business.